Irteza7/Data_eng_project/README.md

 ## Setup

-1. Clone the repository.
+To set up the project, follow these steps:

+1. Ensure Docker and Docker Compose are installed on your machine.

+2. Clone the repository and navigate to the project directory.

+3. Build the weather project package:

+    ```bash
+    cd weather_project
+    python setup.py bdist_wheel
+    cd ..
+    ```

-2. Create a `.env` file in the project root and set the necessary environment variables.
-Refer to `.env.example` for the required variables.
+4. Create a `.env` file in the project directory and fill it with your own values.
+You can use `.env.example` as a template.

+5. Create a `config.ini` file in the `utils` directory and fill it with your own values.
+You can use `config.ini.example` as a template.

+6. Run the following command to start the services:

+    ```bash
-3. Run `docker-compose up -d --build`.
+    docker-compose up -d --build
+    ```

-The services should now be up and running.
-You can access the Airflow webserver at `http://localhost:8080` and Metabase at `http://localhost:3000`.
+After following these steps, you should be able to access the Airflow webserver at `localhost:8080` and Metabase at `localhost:3000`.

 ## Running the Pipeline